Dokploy/examples/nuxt/README.md

 - With server side rendering
 - As a static site

-All example assume you use `Nixpacks` as the build type.
+All examples assume you use `Nixpacks` as the build type.

 ## Server side rendering